 In Utah, under the Charitable Solicitations Act, charitable organizations are required to be registered with the Utah Division of Consumer Protection before soliciting charitable donations.
 "Charitable solicitation" means any request, direct or indirect, for money on the representation that it will be used for a charitable purpose.
-(Additional information about the Charitable Solicitations Act can be found at ConsumerProtection·Utah·gov/Registrations/Charities·html).
+(Additional information about the Charitable Solicitations Act can be found at Charities.html).